 In addition, if you have celiac disease, irritable bowel syndrome, or other digestive disorders, you may be more prone to having food sensitivities.

-Diagnosing Food Intolerance
+How is Food Intolerance Diagnosed?

 Food intolerances can be challenging to diagnose.
 Your doctor will likely ask about your symptoms and ask you to keep a food diary.
 With a food diary, you will take note of what you eat and any symptoms you have.
 This will help identify which food or substance you are sensitive to.